emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 -) many possibilities for material models as these are standard in OF (for example icoTabulated thermoPhysicalProperties for the liquid metal and perfectGas for the air etc., they can be combined)

--) with a codedFunctionValue at the U inlet boundary condition, the behaviour of the casting machine can be controlled AND regulated.
+-) with a codedFixedValue at the U inlet boundary condition, the behaviour of the casting machine can be controlled AND regulated.
 We can introduce pressure limits (also with time retardation etc.), velocity profiles (!), velocity limits that actively react to pressure etc. , basically we can really do what we want.
+In the controlDict we can also apply codedFunctions that give more realistic results with this VOF-solver.
 Drawback: some C++ skills required.
 Advantage: you will learn C++.

 I don't want to leave the drawbacks of this solver unmentioned: